Srpman/InCVisualisation/README.md

-# InCVisualisation
+# InCVisualisation Demo
-Visualisation of Terry Riley's In C using MIDI files
+Demo code of my visualisation of Terry Riley's In C using MIDI files